-Emily’s been our patient since she was 6.
-When she did this interview, she was 12.
-In that time, she went from being a semi-fearful little shaver to a very matter-of-fact young lady who’s A-OK with going to the dentist.
+Emily’s been our patient for over 8 years.
+She’s 12 now.
+In that time she’s gone from being a semi-fearful little shaver to a very matter-of-fact young lady who’s A-OK with going to the dentist.
 When we asked her if she would sit down and talk to us about the dental experience from a kid’s point of view, she said yes.
 Below, excerpts from that interview.

 DR. DAN: What’s the best part about coming to the dentist?

 EMILY: You get to listen to the music (on the headphones).
 That’s my favorite part.
 You also get to relax at the dentist’s on the gas.

 DR. DAN: What are the people who are working on you like?

 EMILY: Everybody’s friendly, but sometimes you can’t understand what they’re saying because of the masks they wear.
 So I just nod.

 DR. DAN: Was there anything you were afraid of about coming to the dentist?

 EMILY: When they took those pictures of my teeth (x-rays) I was afraid I might swallow it, because it was so far back and it stretched my lip.
 But it was OK.